abranjith/fb-birthday-wisher/README.md

 CONFIGURATION:-
 Before running the program, make sure to update Config.txt under config directory BROWSER_SECTION - You can keep the url.
-Feel free to update airport information and dates.
-This tool runs through all the dates mentioned here (from and to dates are separated by "-" and multiple dates are separated by ";").
-Make sure dates are >= current date
+Update username, password and message you would want to wish your friends. name_of_the_logged_in_user is logged in user's name used to validate if login is successful

-SCHEDULE_SECTION - once you trigger the script, it runs daily and sends message at the exact hours mentioned (currently at 1 AM which is midnight)
+SCHEDULE_SECTION - once you trigger the script, it runs daily and sends message at the exact hours mentioned (currently set at 1 AM)

 RUN:-
-Execute crawler.py (with command prompt you would enter- python crawler.py) You can also schedule crawler.py as a task that is executed by your OS
+Execute crawler.py (with command prompt you would enter- python crawler.py) You can also schedule crawler.py as a task that is executed by your OS (for windows this can be done with windows task scheduler)